solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 ### Additional support

-- In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Azure Database for PostgreSQL Flexible Server instance for suggestions regarding common connectivity, performance, and availability issues.
+- In the Azure portal, navigate to the **Diagnose and solve problems** tab of the Azure Database for PostgreSQL Flexible Server instance for suggestions regarding common connectivity, performance, and availability issues.

   ![This image demonstrates the Diagnose and solve problems tab of a Flexible Server instance in the Azure portal.](./media/troubleshoot-problems-portal.png "Diagnose and solve problems")

-  This experience integrates with Azure Resource Health to demonstrate how Azure outages affect your provisioned resources.
+  This experience integrates with Azure Resource Health to demonstrate how Azure outages affect provisioned resources.

   ![This image demonstrates how Azure Resource Health correlates Azure service outages with the customer's provisioned resources.](./media/resource-health-integration.png "Azure Resource Health integration")